-Additionally, the Commission recognises that it may take some time for the Reliability Panel to publish a system restart standard, as required under the draft Rule.
+The Commission recognises that it may take some time for the Reliability Panel to publish a system restart standard, as required under the Rule.
 While the Reliability Panel is undertaking the process of setting the standard, NEMMCO may be required to act to ensure that SRAS continues to be provided.